andrewpey/vtland/sdk.md

 ## What is it?

-This is a stripped version of the game that contains tools allowing you to customize, preview and test any 3rd-party content in the actual game's environment.
+This is a stripped version of the game that contains tools allowing you to customize, preview, and test any 3rd-party content in the actual game's environment.

 <iframe width="680" height="382" src="https://www.youtube.com/embed/txoYrQ88GzM" frameborder="0" allowfullscreen></iframe>